 Black Friday Current Trends Alert - International orders up likely due to weak pound; retailers hit by ‘Basket Bandits’

-Global ecommerce consultancy Salmon warns retailers to expect spike in overseas shoppers, likely due to weak pound in wake of Brexit vote
+Global ecommerce consultancy Salmon, a Wunderman Commerce Company, warns retailers to expect spike in overseas shoppers, likely due to weak pound in wake of Brexit vote

 London, UK: November 24, 2016: Global ecommerce consultancy Salmon has announced that the UK retail sector can expect to see a rise in international orders during Black Fiveday, the five-day period around and including Black Friday.
 Salmon believes this is likely due to the weaker pound following a year of political turbulence, such as the results of the EU Referendum.
 Early results from Salmon’s analytics hub demonstrate a spike in oversees shoppers, despite Black Friday itself yet to hit.